 A large majority of the basic features that allow a draw to be made according to the proper rules have been retained and made available as of the Basic plan (this is the default plan assigned when you register).

 While other features have become paid for, because they provide additional benefits and require a lot of development and additional analysis during the draw.
 Here is a small summary table:

 The load of entries is available for free up to 3000 entries.
 For a contest with more than 3000 entries, it is billed according to the price at the time of load and according to the number of entries.

 A multitude of features have appeared and are already available on Pickaw!
 You will find a large majority of them exclusively in the Contest Builder, our tool for creating/planning contests:

-Pickaw is no longer limited to Twitter and now sees further, we just arrived on Facebook, and we plan to support Instagram and YouTube in the coming months!
+Pickaw is no longer limited to Twitter and now sees further, we just arrived on Facebook and YouTube, and we plan to support Instagram and more social medias in the coming months!
 We will also offer multi-platform contests and draws among external sources (TXT, CSV...).

 Before finishing, a word about Tweetdraw, because if you didn't know it, their services were provided by TWrench and we wanted to continue to deliver them in the future under the name Pickaw Lite.